JWSteven620/Inspecting-Traffic-on-Azure-VM/README.md

 <img src="https://i.imgur.com/uZizIwv.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

--In the filter in wireshark type DNS
+- In the filter in wireshark type DNS
--This is the traffic produced by the ipconfig /renew
+- This is the traffic produced by the ipconfig /renew

 <br />